 The TaylorMade SIM2 Rescue offers golfers something a bit different when it comes to a hybrid club, with input from Tour players Dustin Johnson and Rory McIlroy aiding the design process.

 Striking quite a compact pose at address, we really liked the iron-like profile of the SIM2 Rescue, which is designed to suit the eye of the better player.
-However, despite its compact look this is still a surprisingly forgiving club, and we found it a versatile option in the bag whether used off a tee on long par 3s or out of the rough as we were making our way up a par 5, it is a superb performer.
+However, despite its compact look, this is still a surprisingly forgiving club, which we found to be a versatile option in the bag.
+Whether it is used off a tee on long par 3s, or out of the rough as we were making our way up a par 5, it is a superb performer.

-The SIM2 Rescue uses TaylorMade's proprietary Twist Face Technology - which help mishits from the toe or the heel - and Speed Pockets, which help increase ball speed and help with low-face mishits, making it one of the most forgiving hybrids on the market.
+Featuring TaylorMade's proprietary Twist Face Technology - which help mishits from the toe or the heel - and Speed Pockets, it helps increase ball speed even on low-face mishits, making it one of the most forgiving hybrids on the market.

-We could feel these two technologies working hand in hand during our testing, and the SIM2 Rescue produced some impressive numbers on the launch monitor and felt workable and fast out on the range.
+We could really feel these two technologies working hand in hand during our testing, wit the SIM2 Rescue producing some impressive numbers on the launch monitor.
+It also felt workable and fast out on the range and golf course.

 A great hybrid is designed to play a number of different roles in your bag and the SIM2 Rescue certainly ticks a lot of boxes.